anayini/TIL/Types/Types.md

 ```
 2. Can use this extra generic parameter is a tag that can encode specific states.
 3. Can create function that take phantom types that have a specific type parameter in order to implement methods that are only possible in certain states.

+#### Dependent Types

+1. A type whose definition depends on a value
+2.  - Normal Type = "pair of integers"
+    - Dependent Type = "pair of integers where second integer is negative"
+3.